stevanlohja/sidechains-tooling/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project contains tooling to assist sidechain builders.
+This project contains helpful tools to help sidechain builders.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>